2022 Russian crude oil price cap sanctions

 As part of the sanctions imposed on the Russian Federation as a result of the Russo-Ukrainian War, on September 2, 2022, finance ministers of the G7 group of nations agreed to cap the price of Russian oil and petroleum products in an effort intended to reduce Russia's ability to finance its war on Ukraine while at the same time hoping to curb further increases to the 2021–2022 inflation surge.

-In 2022 the Russian Federation was cushioned against oil and gas-based sanction effects because of the world rise in oil and gas prices.
-The reason for the price cap sanction is to remove the cushion so that the revenue earned by Russia is restricted and will not rise if world oil and gas prices rise in the future.
-In addition, it will make the hiring of oil tankers much harder for Russia, which will further restrict the amount of oil that Russia can sell and ship to customers, further reducing revenue.
+In 2022 the Russian Federation was cushioned against energy sanctions because of a global rise in oil and gas prices.
+The rationale for the price cap is to remove that added value so that revenues earned by Russia are restricted and should not rise if world oil and gas prices increase again in the future.
+In addition, it will complicate maritime oil shipments for Russia and further restrict the amount of oil Russia can sell and ship to customers, further reducing revenue.

 The 2022 Russian crude oil cap would be enforced by a maritime attestation that Russian crude was purchased below a certain set price, irrespective of market conditions.
-On 3 December 2022, this price cap has been set at USD 60$ per barrel.
+On 3 December 2022, this price cap has been set at US$60 per barrel.
 G-7-based finance companies would only be allowed to provide transport and other services to Russian-based crude under these conditions.
-Because Russian crude will no longer be imported into Europe as of 5 December 2022, and the U.S. has a complete ban already in place, the controlled purchase of Russian oil would only affect third countries.
-According to ship-tracking data, ownership and oil transfer (of Russian crude) had already occurred outside territorial waters, thereby creating a challenge for its enforcement.

-Flow of Russian oil through pipelines has been exempted from the price capping on which land locked countries like Hungary is mostly dependent on for supply.
+Flow of Russian oil through pipelines—which land locked countries like Hungary mostly depend on for supply—have been exempted from the price capping.